Dungpham0703/Dungpham0703/README.md

 ## About Me
 I’m a student passionate about data engineering domain.
 **I enjoy building ETL pipelines, data workflows, and automating processes using Python and SQL.
-Data needs engineers to give it a voice, and please give me the favor of proving how I can make it speak through pipelines, and systems that bring data to life.**
+Data needs engineers to give it a voice, and please give me the favor of proving how I can make it speak through pipelines and systems that bring data to life.**
 ---